 She edited her typewritten manuscripts “in this tiny little writing, where she would work on one page over and over and over,” says Kurtzman.
 “Poetry really demands that each word is important, and the poet looks for the words that are instrumental in getting an image across in the fewest number of words.
 That was the challenge for Ida, to find that succinctness, that specific word.”
 In 2011, the last year of her life, Fasel published Milton on My Mind, a compilation of essays and poems on Paradise Lost.
 “She wanted to bring Milton to the average American,” Kurtzman says.
 “That’s such a lofty ideal—people just don’t have those ideals anymore.”
 Though her ideals were lofty, Fasel was always humble.
 As she once said: “All I know is that I could write, and so I did.”

-A gift of $1.1 million from the late Ida Fasel made possible the establishment of the Drapkin-Fasel Graduate Fellowship Fund in Judaic Studies, named in memory of her parents, her sister, Ruth Drapkin, and her husband, Oscar.
+A gift of $1.1 million from the late Ida Fasel made possible the establishment of the Drapkin-Fasel Graduate Fellowship Fund in Jewish Studies, named in memory of her parents, her sister, Ruth Drapkin, and her husband, Oscar.